fabianoad/atm-kata-xp-farm/NOTES.md

 4 - return -1 when 1501 is given as paramenter [ failed]

 5 - return -1 when 1501 is given as paramenter [ success ]

+end of pomodoro #3

+pomodoro #4 - 30min

+1 - perform other tests to check if the atm function returns correct count values. [ success ]